BoelaDW/Where-Souuls-Go-Sandbox/README.md

    - There will now be fortresses spawned if world size allows it
    - Blocks now have an HP system
    - Fortresses will now have background walls
-   - Fortresses will now be defended by Evil Mages *Not totally finished Yet*
+   - Fortresses will now be defended by Evil Mages (*Not totally finished Yet*)

+Wed 16 Oct:
+   - Did a little bit of polishing on some features
+   - Campfires!
+To heal you after a fight (*Not totally finished*)

+Features that will probably be added:
+   - More blocks to build with
+   - Trees and other plants
+   - Some in-game currency
+   - Being able to buy things from NPCs
+   - Housing for "friendlies"
+   - The ability to dig down (Generate ground)
+   - Pets
+   - Bodies to posess (*Since you are a little ghost*)
+   - Quests